All Quiet on the Western Front For Solo Travellers

 Either e-mail our Reservations Department or call on 01709 830 333 and they will check to see whether you can visit a particular cemetery on any of our Battlefield Tours, if we are not able to fit it into our itinerary then you could take some time out of the tour and do this independently by taxi or public transport.

-Door-to-Door departure by coach, then to Belgium where we stay for four nights.
+Door-to-Door departure, then by coach to Belgium where we stay for four nights.

 Day 2 - The Somme

 Day 3 - Arras & Vimy Ridge

 We spend today in northern France visiting the ‘Forgotten Front’ between Flanders and the Somme.
 Starting on the Loos Battlefield, the scene of the first major British offensive of WW1, we see where the fighting took place and also the Loos Memorial and Dud Corner Cemetery.
 We then visit the new Lens 14-18 Museum which explains the rich history of this region.
 After lunch in Arras, we look at life beneath the Western Front in the Wellington Quarries, going underground to see where thousands sheltered on the eve of battle.
 At the Arras Memorial, we pay our respects to the Missing and see the Air Services Memorial to those who died above the battlefields in WW1 and end our day with a visit to the stunning Vimy Ridge Memorial at Hill 145 to examine the attach by Canadian forces here in April 1917.

 Included meals: Breakfast